BDunham484/psychic-rotary-system/README.md

 ## Description

-A Single Page React App that scrapes local concert listings from free to use information websites and displays them depeneding on the day selected.
-Currently under development
+A Single Page React App that scrapes local concert listings from free to use information websites and displays them depending on the day selected.
+Currently under development.

 ## Local Development